Nick-Yawn/iterative-quicksort-in-place/README.md

 This quicksort managed to sort an array with 100,000,000 values in about 13 seconds.
 The unsorting took 22 seconds.
+Not sure if there's something weird about that.